Lakewood Birth Malpractice Lawyer

 Every parent should know that New Jersey law provides legal options for families whose children suffer birth injuries due to malpractice.
 Here are the basics:

-• Affidavit of Merit: Before the case can proceed, an independent physician must review the facts and confirm malpractice likely occurred.
+• Affidavit of Merit: Before the case can proceed, an independent physician must review the facts and confirm that malpractice likely occurred.

 • Damages Available: Compensation can cover medical expenses, lost earning capacity, special equipment (such as wheelchairs or adaptive technologies), and emotional pain and suffering.